decipher-cs/-React-Task-Tracker/README.md

 - [x] Add a backend to store the todo data
 - [ ] Add a check if theme and todo exist in the localstorage because if they don't, Page won't load unless refreshed.
 Look more into this.
 - [ ] Idea: put a switch on the header to use local storage or remote database according to user preference.
-- [ ] Don't wait for database on initial load.
+- [x] Don't wait for database on initial load.
 Show a skeleton instead on the place of all the todo items.
 - [ ] Add a mui snackbar for when connection with database could not be established.
 - [ ] Add link to backend in readme and vice versa.
 - [ ] Put catch blocks on the fetch api throughout the code.
 - [ ] Add pagination.

-### Acknowledgement

-???
+- [ ] Setup corn on the backend.
+- [ ] Add function to sycn everything with server with a manual button press or with a snackbar prompt asking to do so on data inconsistency.

+### Improvements I could have made

+Could have :

+- Used useReducer for updating, deleting, adding the todos.
+- Used context API to manage props.